 - Administration and management – costly steering committees with lengthy processes are often needed to make decisions about system changes, customizations, utilization by a new department, etc.

-- Weak functionality – because the system must meet so many different needs it is unlikely to have strong feature sets in some or many of its different business functions, for example, a system with strong HR process functionality may have weak training management functionality, resulting in the need to customize.
+- Weak functionality – because the system must meet so many different human labor needs and HR requests it is unlikely to have strong feature sets in some or many of its different business functions.
+For example, a system with strong HR process functionality may have weak training management functionality, resulting in the need to customize.

-- Customization limitations – in a platform environment, customizing something like the content management functionality may have an impact on the training management functionality; making a needed customization out of reach, or impossible, or at least a drawn out process.
+- Customization limitations – in a platform environment, customizing something like the content management functionality may have an impact on the training management functionality; making a needed customization out of reach, or impossible, or at least drawn out in the management appraisal process.

 - Cost – platform systems tend to be extremely expensive to implement, maintain, and have additional, high expenses for customizations or tweaks to try to get the system to do what you want.

 Have you ever wished that you could just design the solution that would be just right for your organizational needs?
 That’s what a learning portal allows you to do.
 With the standard LMS features as its engine, you can add custom features or integrate with your preferred tools for course authoring, robust content management, social media management, and other systems like your HR, financial management, or performance management systems.